Rani ki Vav: History

-Rani ki vav was constructed during the rule of the Chaulukya dynasty.
+Rani ki Vav was constructed during the rule of the Chaulukya dynasty.
 It is located on the banks of Saraswati river.
+The city was sacked by Sultan of Delhi Qutb-ud-din Aibak between 1200 and 1210, and again by Allauddin Khilji in 1298.

 Prabandha-Chintamani, composed by the Jain monk Merutunga in 1304, mentions: "Udayamati, the daughter of Naravaraha Khengara, built this novel stepwell at Shripattana (Patan) surpassing the glory of the Sahasralinga Tank".
 According to it, the stepwell was commissioned in 1063 and was completed after 20 years.
 It is generally assumed that it was built in the memory of Bhima I (r. c.
 1022–1064) by his queen Udayamati and probably completed by Udayamati and Karna after his death but whether she was a widow when she commissioned it is disputed.
 Commissariat puts the date of construction to 1032 based on the architectural similarity to Vimalavasahi temple on Mount Abu built in the same year.